Structural mechanics of filamentous cyanobacteria: Mechanics of bending cyanobacteria

 \subsection{Flow cell for bending measurements}

 The microfluidic devices (Fig.~\ref{fig:flexural_rigidity_design}) used here to measure the bending stiffness of cyanobacteria are inspired by similar devices used for the characterisation of the elastic properties of pollen tubes \cite{Nezhad2013QuantificationBLOC} and \emph{E. coli} \cite{Amir2014BendingWalls,Caspi2014DeformationMechanics}.
-Microfluidic chips were produced by soft lithography techniques (\textit{e.g.} see \cite{Madou2002FundamentalsMicrofabrication}).
-Briefly, designs were printed on a chrome-quartz photomask, from which a template was made in a UV-cured photoresist (Microresist SU-8 3025 and 3050).
-Individual chips were made by pouring poly(dimethylsiloxane) (PDMS, Dow Sylgard 184) over the template and degassing the result under vacuum before curing at 75$^\circ$C for 1 hour.
-The chip was then cut out and holes punched at the inlet and outlet points, through which tubing was connected.
-Finally, the chip was primed in an oxygen plasma, together with a PDMS-coated glass slide, and these two components were bonded together to form a complete device.
+Microfluidic chips were produced by soft lithography techniques as detailed in the methods, Section~\ref{Chips_methods}, and following standard practices (\textit{e.g.} see \cite{Madou2002FundamentalsMicrofabrication}).

 The chips are designed around a simple rectangular flow channel, much wider (300 $\mu$m) than it is tall (two designs with channel heights 72 $\pm$ 2 and 134 $\pm$ 3 $\mu$m), with well-separated inlets and outlets allowing for an even flow to develop (channel length of 30 mm).
 The inlet was connected to a syringe pump while tubing from the outlet led to a beaker to collect waste.
 Part-way along the channel is an injection point where a filament of cyanobacteria can be threaded into the channel, from a syringe containing a dilute suspension of the cyanobacteria; the syringe was operated by hand until only one filament was allowed to protrude into the flow channel.
 In order to enter the channel, the cyanobacteria filament had to bend around a narrow U-bend, designed to anchor it at the channel wall.
 A sketch of the design, along with a snapshot of a chip in use, are given in Fig.~\ref{fig:flexural_rigidity_design}.